hkvh/sonata-archives/README.md

 If you get errors, make sure your have installed all dependencies (Flask has many of them) from `requirements.txt`

-### 3. View the website
+### 4. View the Website!

-Now you can view the website then by entering the URL `http://127.0.0.1:5000/` into your browser (Chrome recommended).
+Now you can view the website that your webserver is hosting by entering the URL `http://127.0.0.1:5000/` into your browser (Chrome recommended).

-## Contributing Analyses to the Sonata Archives
+## VI.
+Contributing Analyses to the Sonata Archives

-Adding analyses is very easy - simply add or modify files in the `data` directory following the very obvious-to-copy templated format for the analyses already there!
+Adding analyses is very easy with the existing framework and does not require detailed knowledge in how the code actually works - simply add or modify files in the `data` directory following the very obvious-to-copy templated formats for the analyses already there!

 But to give a bit more details on some nuances: